- Must be enrolled as a full-time student in an undergraduate program or completing the final year of a fifth-year Master’s program.

 - Serve as primary point of contact for questions or concerns from applicants and staff members who are facilitating the Promotions process.

-- Partner with the Chair(s) and Area Coordinators to develop evaluation criteria and procedures for RA and SR Evaluations.
+- Partner with the Chair(s) and HRL professional staff to develop evaluation criteria and procedures for RA and SR Evaluations.

-- Work with the Deans, Area Coordinators, Chair(s), and Vice Chairs to maintain consistency and teamwork in the leadership and direction of the Resident Staff Program.
+- Work with the HRL professional staff, Chair(s), and Vice Chairs to maintain consistency and teamwork in the leadership and direction of the Resident Staff Program.

 - Attend weekly HRL team meetings and Executive Committee meetings.
 Maintain a presence in the Housing & Residence Life office in Gibbons.